morria/PacketClaude/README.md

 ## Requirements

 - Python 3.11 or higher
-- Direwolf software TNC (configured and running)
-- Yaesu FTX-1 radio with Hamlib support
 - Anthropic API key for Claude access
+- A VHF/UHF radio (and a license to operate it)
 - Sound card interface or hardware TNC for radio connection
+- Direwolf software TNC (configured and running)

 ## Installation